chaelivieira/MARCK/README.md

 Ensure that you have redis installed on your system before running the server.
 Start the redis server in a terminal with the `redis-server` command.

 ## ImageMagick
 This project also uses ImageMagick with the server.
-The server is set up to work with as many versions as possible, so if installing version 7+, make sure that the legacy commands are also installed so that `convert` is recoginzed.
+The server is set up to work with as many versions as possible, so if installing version 7+, make sure that the legacy commands are also installed so that `convert` is recognized.

 ## Wkhtmltopdf
 You must also have wkhtmltopdf installed in order to run the server.
 You can download the software for your operating system at https://wkhtmltopdf.org/downloads.html